paritytech/polkadot-staking-miner-monitor/README.md

 then stores the following data related in a SQLite database:
 - submissions: The list of all submissions in each election, this is regarded as successful if the solution extrinsic is accepted by the chain.
 The solution may be rejected at the end of the election when it's fully verified.
-You can use `slashed` to check if the solution is accepted or not.
+You need check `slashed` together with this to know whether a solution was truly valid.
-- winners: The list of all winner in each election
+- winners: Get the winners of each round
-- slashed: The list of all slashed solutions in each election
+- slashed: Get the slashed accounts

 The tool is based on the subxt library and is written in Rust.
 It exposes the following web APIs: